EENI - Business School.

 overcome these challenges.

-- To analyze the advantages of exporting and the risks of not exporting
+- To analyse the advantages of exporting and the risks of not exporting

 This will be achieved by: